2024 Vaduz mayoral by-election

-A by-election was held on 25 August 2024 to elect the mayor of Vaduz following the resignation of incumbent mayor Petra Miescher.
-The result was a win for Florian Meier of the Progressive Citizens' Party, who was elected to the position unopposed.
+A by-election was held in Vaduz on 25 August 2024 to elect the mayor of Vaduz following the resignation of incumbent mayor Petra Miescher.
+The result was a win for Florian Meier of the Progressive Citizens' Party (FBP), who was elected to the position unopposed.

 Background and campaign

-Incumbent mayor of Vaduz, Petra Miescher of the Patriotic Union, resigned on 24 May 2024 due to ongoing health issues.
+Incumbent mayor of Vaduz, Petra Miescher of the Patriotic Union (VU), resigned on 24 May 2024 due to ongoing health issues.
 Her deputy Florian Meier, who had already been assuming her responsibilities while Miescher was on sick leave, assumed the position as acting mayor.

-The Liechtenstein municipal states that the responsibilities of mayor are taken over by the deputy mayor "in the event of incapacity".
+The Liechtenstein municipal law states that the responsibilities of mayor are taken over by the deputy mayor "in the event of incapacity".
 However, it does not have a succession provision in the event of the death, resignation, or permanent incapacitation of a mayor.
 As such, it was unclear on how the mayoral succession in Vaduz would be decided.
 Ultimately, the Liechtenstein government, at the request of the Vaduz municipal council, called for a by-election to be held on 25 August 2024 to elect a new mayor.

-Meier was nominated as the Progressive Citizens' Party's candidate for mayor on 20 June.
-Neither party wanted a campaign period, thus the Patriotic Union renounced a candidate on the 25th of the same month.
+Meier was nominated as the FBP's candidate for mayor on 20 June.
+Neither party wanted a campaign period, thus the VU renounced a candidate on the 25th of the same month.
 Meier was expected to be elected to the position unopposed.